The Down Under: Travels in a Sunburned Country by Bill Bryson

 “This is a country that is at once staggeringly empty and yet packed with stuff.
 Interesting stuff, ancient stuff, stuff not readily explained.
 Stuff yet to be found.
 Trust me, this is an interesting place.” – Bill Bryson

-Apart from the nasty encounters and the ever so fun anecdotes.
+Apart from the nasty encounters and the ever-so-fun anecdotes.
 Bill does a phenomenal job of describing life in Australia and the Australian landscape.
 At first, he is perplexed by the Australia Day celebration in Adelaide – large family groups gathered in the park playing cricket and picnicking.
-He wondered why would everyone want to crowd in one small park when they are blessed with such vastness?
-But soon concludes perhaps its the intimidating emptiness of the country that makes Australians rather social creatures.
+He wondered why would everyone want to crowd in one small park when they are blessed with such vastness.
+But soon concludes perhaps it is the intimidating emptiness of the country that makes Australians rather social creatures.
 While, ever so beautifully, describing the view from Cheviot Hill, Bill says, “All I could see through the drifting soup were some vague outlines of rocks and an indeterminate expanse of sand.
 Only the sounds of unseen waves flopping onto an unseen shore made it evident I found the sea”.
-A description so clear, its as if you are experiencing it all with Bill.
+A description so clear, it is as if you are experiencing it all with Bill.

 All in all The Down Under: Travels in a Sunburned Country by Bill Bryson intersperses everything you need to know about Australia.
 Along with bizarre facts and hilarious accounts with natives/fellow travellers.
 This book is equally appealing for someone planning to visit Australia as it is for those who have already been there (survived that).

 If you are looking for your next read, I say pick this marvellous book up!
 Liked this book review on The Down Under: Travels in a Sunburned Country by Bill Bryson?
 Then do check out my review on Xanadu: A Quest by William Dalrymple.